zingolabs/zingolib/regtest/README.md

 Lightclient connecting to http://127.0.0.1:9067/` at which point the interactive cli application should work with your regtest network.

+`zcashd`'s stdout logfile should quickly have an output of several dozen lines, and show network upgrade activation parameters at `height=1`.
-lwd's log file will show something like:
+`lightwalletd`'s log file will show something like:
 `{"app":"lightwalletd","level":"info","msg":"Got sapling height 1 block height 0 chain regtest ..."}`
 ...which you can view with `tail -f` or your favorite tool.